Superrehtard/old_diaspora_wiki/An-Introduction-to-the-Diaspora-Source.md

 User – Users, of course, come first.
 A User object represents the private information and capabilities of a user on that server.
 The user object is able to friend people, post updates, and update his profile.
 A User has a Person.

+Contact -- Is a "proxy" object for every person a User is friends with.

 Person – A Person is a User viewed from the outside.
 When a user friends another user, they friend that user’s Person object.
 Person objects are replicated across servers, and they are where a User’s public key lives.
 A Person has many Posts.
 A Person has a Profile.

 Profile – This contains information about the person.
 Currently, a profile looks the same to anyone looking at it.